cas2247/Intro_FootballPlayer_Analysis/README.md

 * **Importance of Shared Interests:** Our analyses highlighted a strong correlation between a dater’s decision to match and the extent to which they shared preferences and common interests with their partner.
 * **Predicting Match Success:** To assess whether a dater would want to match with their partner, we applied several classification models, including decision trees, support vector machines (SVM), k-means clustering, and neural networks.
 Among these, the SVM model was the most effective in predicting match outcomes based on preference and rating data collected after each date.

 Our findings provide evidence for gender differences in dating behaviors and underscore the importance of shared interests in creating successful matches.
-Although these insights are engaging (and perhaps a bit humorous), a more comprehensive study on romantic attraction could involve alternative analytical methods or even a new experiment.

 ### Limitations